vishnudxb/vishnudxb/README.md

 <img src="https://raw.githubusercontent.com/vishnudxb/vishnudxb/master/vishnudxb.png" alt="banner that says Vishnu Nair - DevOps Engineer, Data Engineer and Security Engineer">

 I was working as a Technology Lead for Taylor & Francis, Global Head Of DevOps for VEON, External Board Advisor for DollarBuddy and NativeSparrow.
-He has around 10+ years of experience in DevOps & Data Engineering.
+I have around 10+ years of experience in DevOps & Data Engineering.

 ## Find me around the web 🌎: